jj1bdx/oueees-202306-public/README.md

 * 03: IP addresses / Routing in details / Network transports
 * 04: Cloud computing basics / Social implication of cloud computing
 * 05: Network fault-tolerance / Network services and programming trends
-* 06: Wireless/radio and internet / Information warfare and radio surveillance
+* 06: Wireless/radio and internet / Information warfare and radio surveillance / "Artificial Intelligence" and the reality
 * 07: Outro: reference books, career choice, and lessons learned in my life

-Original keywords of this lecture:
+Keywords of this lecture:

 * Latency and speed of light
 * Encapsulation, serialization, and marshalling